zencart/documentation/content/dev/languages/creating_a_language_pack.md

 ```

-It will be necessary to do this for every key you want to change.
+It will be necessary to do this for every key you want to change in the Configuration menus.

 ## Add Your Language Icon

 - Place an small image file into `includes\languages\images` to represent your language.
 This is often the flag of YOURLANGUAGE country.
+Ideally the image `height` will be approx `14px` in order to match the fonts and line-heights where the image is usually displayed.

-## Making it User Friendly
+## Making The Translation Package User Friendly

-- Include a file named _README.txt_ where you say something about what has been translated and what has not, along with any other information you feel is appropriate.
+- Include a file named _README.txt_ where you say something about what has been translated and what has not, along with any other information you feel is appropriate and helpful to the person using it (including your future self!).

 - Create installation instructions (_Install.txt_ or _Install.html_)

-- Add the locale to your language files.
-We can guess it for them by editing the call to _setlocale()_ in the following files:
+- Update the `locale` cues in your language files.
+This lets Zen Cart match up the locale using the call to _setlocale()_ in the following files:

   `includes/languages/YOURLANGUAGE.php`

   `admin/includes/languages/YOURLANGUAGE.php`

+  Specifically, set the correct lookups in the `$locales = ....` line below, as well as the relevant date formats.
 ```
 // look in your $PATH_LOCALE/locale directory for available locales..
   $locales = ['en_US', 'en_US.utf8', 'en', 'English_United States.1252'];